 - In good standing at the last institution of attendance

-Applicants Outside of Local Admission Area (Impaction)
+Local Admission Area Applicants

 Prospective students from outside of CSUSM's local admission area are welcome to apply for admission during the priority application period.
-However, because we receive more applicants than we have available spots, they will only be considered if enrollment space is available after local service area applicants have been accommodated.
+However, because we often receive more applicants than we have available spots, they will only be considered if enrollment space is available after local service area applicants have been accommodated.
 Read more about local and non-local admission area, impaction criteria and impacted majors.

-How to Apply for Admission
+Apply for Admission

-Maintain Your Eligibility
+- Maintain Your Eligibility

-Admission is based on information reported on official transcripts and self-reported information for planned and in-progress coursework from your CSU Mentor application.
+Admission is based on information reported on official transcripts and self-reported information for planned and in-progress coursework from your application.
 Once you have been conditionally admitted, we verify this information against your final official transcripts.
 Please make sure to report accurate information.

 Your admission may be rescinded for any of the following reasons: